 Quantitative: The standards, applicable assumptions and methodologies used in the calculation of KPI data are supplemented by explanatory notes.

-Consistency: The approach adopted in preparing the ESG Report is substantially consistent with the one adopted in the year ended 31 March 2022 ("FY2022"), and explanations are provided for data with changes in the scope of disclosure or calculation methodologies.
+Consistency: The approach adopted in preparing the ESG Report is substantially consistent with the one adopted in FY2023, and explanations are provided for data with changes in the scope of disclosure or calculation methodologies.